Bigu (grain avoidance): The Three Corpses or Worms

 Avoiding grains was the primary medical cure for eliminating the sanshi 三尸 "Three Corpses" or sanchong 三蟲 "Three Worms", which are evil spirits believed to live in the human body and hasten death.
 Livia Kohn describes the Three Corpses as "demonic supernatural creatures who feed on decay and are eager for the body to die altogether so they can devour it.
 Not only do they thus shorten the lifespan but they also delight in the decaying matter produced by the grains as they are digested in the intestines.
 If one is to attain long life, the three worms have to be starved, and the only way to do so is to avoid all grain."

 Traditional Chinese medicine links the mythological Three Corpses/Worms with the intestinal jiuchong 九蟲 "Nine Worms", which "correspond to parasites such as roundworms or tapeworms, weaken the host's body and cause a variety of physical symptoms".

 The Three Corpses allegedly enter the human body at birth, and reside in the Upper, Middle, and Lower Dantian "Cinnabar Fields" within the brain, heart, and abdomen, respectively.
 After their host dies, they become ghosts and are free to roam about stealing sacrificial offerings.
 These pernicious corpse-worms seek to harm both their host's body and fate.
 First, they weaken the bodily Dantian energy centers.
 Second, the Three Corpses keep records or their host's misdeeds, ascend to tian "heaven" bimonthly on the Chinese sexagenary cycle day gengshen 庚申 "57th of the 60", and file reports to the Siming 司命 "Director of Destinies" who assigns punishments to shorten the host's lifespan.
-Forgenghsen days, the (4th century) Huangtingjing 黃庭經 "Yellow Court Scripture" says, "Do not sleep either day or night, and you shall become immortal."
+For genghsen days, the (4th century) Huangtingjing 黃庭經 "Yellow Court Scripture" says, "Do not sleep either day or night, and you shall become immortal."

 In addition to the Three Corpses making a bimonthly report to the Director of Fate, the Baopuzi records the Hearth God making one.